Our Research

 (2) Assess the nature of the SFI to determine whether the Investigator working on the PHS-funded research has a FCOI;

-(3) Provide information concerning FCOI's to the expenditure of PHS funds, which will be updated at least annually and within 60 days of changes to Statement of Financial Interest Disclosure forms, whichever occurs first.
+(3) Provide information concerning FCOI's to the expenditure of PHS funds, which will be updated at least annually and within 60 days of changes to Statement of Financial Interest Disclosure forms, whichever occurs first. - Management of FCOI's

 The NELSON SCIENTIFIC LABS SO will develop a management plan based on the nature of the FCOI and will monitor investigator compliance with the management plan on an ongoing basis until the completion of the PHS-funded research project.
 Examples of conditions or restrictions that could be established include, but are not limited, to: